nazavode/automaton/README.rst

     transitiontable(TrafficLight, fmt='rst')

-...and you will be presented with a nice ``reStructuredText`` table:
+...and you will be presented with a nice ``reStructuredText`` snippet:

 .. code::